AliaksandrTsimokhau/aws-mentoring/materials/03_compute_services/Readme.md

 One of the most important is the limit on the number of running On-Demand Instances per AWS account per Region.
 On-Demand Instance limits are managed in terms of the number of virtual central processing units (vCPUs, regardless of the instance type).

-Please refer to the documentation:
+Please refer to the documentation: [Request a limit increase](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-on-demand-instances.html#vcpu-limits-request-increase)

 EC2 usage are billed on one second increments, with a minimum of 60 seconds.
 Similarly, provisioned storage for EBS volumes will be billed per-second increments, with a 60 second minimum.
 Per-second billing is available for instances launched in:
 - On-Demand, Reserved and Spot forms